 Why a cesarean delivery is done

-A cesarean delivery is typically performed when complications from pregnancy make traditional vaginal birth difficult, or put the mother or child at risk.
-Sometimes cesarean deliveries are planned early in the pregnancy, but they’re most often performed when complications arise during labor.
+Usually, a cesarean delivery is done when complications from pregnancy make it impossible for traditional vaginal birth, or put the mother or child at risk.
+Caesarean deliveries are often scheduled early in pregnancy, although they are most frequently carried out when complications occur during labor.

 Reasons for a cesarean delivery include:

 - Baby’s head is too big for the birth canal

 - The baby is coming out feet first